Diabetes in Dogs

 - Genetic Predisposition: As mentioned above, some dogs have higher incidence of diabetes and appear to be genetically predisposed.

-- Obesity: Similar to people, dogs who are overweight are more prone to
+- Obesity: Similar to people, dogs who are overweight are more prone to develop diabetes.

 - Certain Diseases and Infections: Infectious viral diseases, pancreatic imflammation and infections, and